Ddd1945/change-all-images-in-chrome-browser/README.md

 5. Click "Load unpacked" button
 6. Choose the folder of the unzipped file
 7. Wait for reaction of your friends :D

+P.S.
+Please, support me - https://ko-fi.com/dendyy1945 if my projects was helpful for you